 The root of people's misunderstanding is a logical fallacy — a human tendency to oversimplify and overlook important nuances and details that make something deceptively complex.
 That's absolutely the case with a password manager.

 To help explain the nuances of building a password manager, here's an anecdote from a recent Twitter thread by 1Password's Mitchell Cohen.
-This thread is a beautiful destruction of an unwitting Twitter user who threw shade and got a lesson security engineering:
+This thread is a beautiful destruction of an unwitting Twitter user who threw shade and got a lesson security engineering.

-TL;DR — this thread talks about the intense security engineering behind loading the website icons for the accounts you store in 1Password.
+TL;DR — the thread talks about the intense security engineering behind loading the website icons for the accounts you store in 1Password.
 A process most people wouldn't even think about needs months of engineering to be both secure and performant.

 An example like 1Password's icon rendering is a Zen and the Art of Motorcycle Maintenance moment.
 Building a world-class password manager is an act of craft and quality.
 You could do it with less of both — after all, how many people would even care or notice if their password manager rendered icons insecurely?